lonewolfnadhu/swiftui-ios/README.md

 - Learn how to work with RGB Colors and HEX codes.
 - Learn to use SF Symbols in SwiftUI.
 - Learn how to extract Subviews to create reusable SwiftUI components.

+App 4: Dicee SwiftUI App:
+- Create an app with functionality.
+- More practice creating layouts.
+- Work with spacers and padding.
+- Create Subviews with properties that can change.
+- Learn about how SwiftUI manages State.